kiro6/penetration-testing-notes/Penetration Testing/Kerberos attacks/README.md

 ## Kerberoasting
 - Kerberoasting focuses on the acquisition of TGS tickets, specifically those related to services operating under user accounts in Active Directory (AD)
 - Kerberoasting is an attack against service accounts that allows an attacker to perform an offline password-cracking attack against the Active Directory account associated with the service.
+- Any domain user can request a Kerberos ticket for any service account in the same domain.
+This is also possible across forest trusts if authentication is permitted across the trust boundary.

 ### From Linux